connjer78/BWPR/README.md

+New Readme!
 Trello powerup called "Sprint It!" that uses a button to create new cards from templates for each label on a card.

 connector: index.html
 javascript code: powerup.js